Based on 746 reviews

 Top 10 Must-Experience Festivals in Bhutan

-Bhutan uses three different types of electrical plugs: the Indian plug, which has two circular pins and is compatible with type C sockets, and the British plug, which has three square pins and is compatible with type G sockets (three thick round pins, compatible with type D sockets).
-Bring adapters for all three.
+Bhutan uses three electrical plugs: the Indian plug with two round pins, compatible with type C sockets; the British plug with three square pins, compatible with type G sockets; and another plug with three round pins, compatible with type D sockets.
+It is advisable to bring adapters for all three types to ensure compatibility.